jaywardell/TagUrIt/README.md

  You will be given an array of `ParagraphTag` instances from which you can retrieve the content or the attributes.

- For instance, here's a method that looks for the first `ParagraphTag` whose id is the string passed in and returns the content of
+ For instance, here's a method that looks for the first `ParagraphTag` whose id attribute matches the string passed in and returns its content

      private func getString(for id: String) -> String? {